2018 Colts Neck mansion killings

-The 2018 Colts Neck mansion killings and arson took place on November 20, 2018, at a mansion home in Colts Neck Township, New Jersey.
+The 2018 Colts Neck mansion murders and arson took place on November 20, 2018, at a mansion home in Colts Neck Township, New Jersey.
 The four victims were identified by authorities as Keith Caneiro, Jennifer Caneiro, and their two children, Jesse, 11, and Sophia, 8.
 Firefighters from fire departments all over Monmouth County responded to the massive fire that was lit after the killings.
-Earlier in the day, firefighters responded to another fire at the house of Paul Caneiro, Keith's brother, in Ocean Township, New Jersey.
+Earlier in the day, firefighters responded to another fire at the house of Paul Caneiro in Ocean Township, New Jersey.
 Emergency personnel responded to this fire at approximately 5:01 am.
+In 2026, Paul Caneiro, Keith's brother, was convicted on all counts related to the murders and arson.

-Killings
+Murders

 Keith Caneiro's body was found outside of the house with four gunshot wounds to the head and one to the torso.
 Jennifer's, Jesse's, and Sophia's bodies were found inside the house.
 Authorities believe that their bodies suffered homicidal violence before they were burned by the fire.

-Alleged charges
+Charges

 Police took Paul Caneiro into custody on November 21, 2018, without incident.
 He was charged with one count of aggravated arson on his own home while family members were inside.
+Caneiro remained incarcerated at the Monmouth County Jail awaiting trial.
 Authorities have stated that all four people living in Paul's house were able to escape the fire.
 His initial detention hearing was scheduled for November 28, 2018.

 On November 29, 2018, authorities announced that seven more charges had been filed against Paul Caneiro.
 Caneiro was charged with four counts of first-degree murder, one count of aggravated arson, one count of possession of a firearm for an unlawful purpose, and one count of possession of a knife for an unlawful purpose, all in connection with the Colts Neck incident.
 Authorities also announced that his detention hearing for the first aggravated arson charge had been postponed until November 30, 2018.
 In addition, a detention hearing for the new charges was scheduled for December 4, 2018.

 In July 2019, charges of insurance fraud were levied.